VloneMe/alx-system_engineering-devops/command_line_for_the_win/README.md

 # Command line for the win

-## steps you followed to use the SFTP command-line
+## Steps followed to use the SFTP command-line

 #### 1. Opened Terminal:
         For accessing the SFTP Client Tool.